public class DefaultExpressionEngine extends Object implements ExpressionEngine

 such an ambiguity, it is resolved by following the last valid path.
 Here

 this would be the last table.
-The same is true for the field
+The same is true for the field;

 because there are multiple fields and no explicit index is provided, a

-property would be added to the last field - which
+new name property would be added to the last field - which

 is probably not what was desired.